arnab132/Union-Intersection-of-Two-Unsorted-Arrays/README.md

 # Union-Intersection-of-Two-Unsorted-Arrays

-Given two unsorted arrays that represent two sets (elements in every array are distinct), find the union and intersection of two arrays.
+Given two Unsorted arrays that represent two sets (elements in every array are distinct), find the union and intersection of two arrays.

 For example, if the input arrays are: